Mitigating Risks for Tailings Dams with Microseismic Technology

 Tetra Tech’s microseismic technology uses one array with multiple possibilities.
 Based on two monitoring approaches—conventional seismic monitoring and the innovative seismic ambient noise interferometry—the technology continuously monitors internal changes in a structure, using ground motions and seismic wave velocity propagation, which is a media property.

 The physical properties of a microseismic monitoring system are the same as those applied in a traditional seismic system.
 The difference is the equipment’s sensitivity.
-The employed geophones can record the ground motions with high sensitivity, with a magnitude higher than -2 (considering seismic moment), called microseisms, while a conventional seismic system registers events with magnitude more than zero.
+The employed geophones can record the ground motions with high sensitivity, with a magnitude higher than -2 (considering seismic moment), called microseisms, while a conventional seismic system registers events with magnitudes higher than zero.

 Additionally, the technology is based on a complex architecture.
 The installation stage is responsible for ensuring data quality.
 Due to the high sensitivity of sensors and low theoretical error, uncertainty associated with the installation can overcome the method’s uncertainty.
 Thus, this stage is critical for the monitoring system success.